TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataFormats/T3datastructure/SheetReferences/Index.rst

 is done by setting the value of the <[sheet ident]> tag to a relative file reference instead of being a definition of the <ROOT> element.

-..  todo: Does this still work?
-If so move example to examples extension
+..  todo: Move example to examples extension

 .. _t3ds-sheet-references-example: